Jane Wilson is a project management professional who employs team building skills in conjunction with project plan development & execution.

 For example, the left hemisphere reads words sequentially from left to right.
 While the left side of the brain is decoding each word, the right hemisphere is interpreting the contextual meaning of the words simultaneously.
 The right hemisphere allows us to see many things at once and create a holistic picture of the details gathered by the left hemisphere.

 In addition, the left hemisphere controls the ride side of the body, and the right hemisphere controls the left side of the body.
 This is why ambidextrous activities such as juggling and playing musical instruments enhance whole brain thinking.

-By learning and practicing activities that force us to use both hemispheres, we continually become more adept at whole brain thinking.
-MRIs reveal that earning to play a new musical instrument, perform a complex dance such as the tango, or to master a learning a new language, computer or spoken, increases the size of the engaged areas of the brain.
+By learning and practicing activities that force us to use both hemispheres, we continually become more adept at whole-brain thinking.
+MRIs reveal that earning to play a new musical instrument, perform a complex dance such as the tango, or master a learning a new language, computer or spoken, increases the size of the engaged areas of the brain.

 Ultimately this new capacity spills over into other areas of our lives.
-Whole brain thinking improves overall creativity, physical coordination and heightens instincts and intuition.
+Whole brain thinking improves overall creativity and physical coordination and heightens instincts and intuition.

 Understanding Early Brain Development and Synaptic Pruning as We Age

 In a newborn human child, there are approximately 2,500 synapses for each neuron in the cerebral cortex.
 By three years old, the synapses per neuron have increased dramatically to approximately 15,000.
-However by adulthood, the number has decreased to around 7000-8000.
+However, by adulthood, the number has decreased to around 7000 to 8000.
 This reversal is due to synaptic pruning, the removal of pathways to seldom used and unused information.